EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/World/How the World Really Works.md

 - Tension is a different matter: a pulling force of just 2 to 5 megapascals (less than it takes to tear human skin) can break concrete apart.

-- But during the second decade of the 21st century, China averaged about $230 billion of foreign direct investment a year, compared to less than $50 billion for India and just around $40 billion for all of sub-Saharan Africa (excluding South Africa).
+- But during the second decade of the 21st century, China averaged about USD 230 billion of foreign direct investment a year, compared to less than USD 50 billion for India and just around USD 40 billion for all of sub-Saharan Africa (excluding South Africa).

 - Cassius Dio wrote in 116 CE how the emperor Trajan, during his temporary occupation of Mesopotamia, stood at the Persian Gulf’s shore watching a ship leaving for India and wishing that he were as young as Alexander, who had led his armies to that faraway country.